Skip to main content

 Case Closed

-Close the client's file and give instructions for how to handle life changes or other factors that affect the will.
+Close the client's file and provide instructions for handling life changes that may affect the will.

 Criminal Defense